uva-cs/pdr/labs/lab08-64bit/index.md

 - `-g`: compile with debugging information

-Next, we need to compile the assembly file.
-To do this, we enter the following:
+Next, we compile the assembly file (`nasm` is the assembler we're using in this course):

 ```
 nasm -f elf64 -g -o vecsum.o vecsum.s
 ```

-This invokes nasm, which is the assembler that we are using for this course.
-We'll get to the `-f elf64` part in a moment.
-The `-o vecsum.o` option is the same as with clang++ -- it is telling the assembler to put the output into a file named vecsum.o.
-If you do not specify a filename with the `-o` flag, it will default to vecsum.obj, NOT vecsum.o -- this is why we are using the `-o` flag.
-We also tell it to include debugging symbols via `-g`.
-The assembly file name is specified by the `vecsum.s` at the end of the command line.

-The new flag here is the `-f elf64`.
-This tells the assembler the output format for the final executable.
-Operating systems can typically execute a number of different formats.
-As we are running under 64 bit Linux, we specify the elf64 format.
-Mac OS X uses `-f macho64` -- see the above section for more details.
+- `-o vecsum.o`: puts the assembler output in a file named vecsum.o
+- `-f elf64`: specifies the output format (elf64) for the final executable
+    - For macOS, use `-f macho64` instead (see the Platform Architectures section above)

 Finally, we have to link the two files into the final executable.
 We do this as before: